The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 The "Pro-Tips" for this journey are:

-- The 1000 vs. 1024 "mess" is the reason HDD/SSD capacity appears smaller in the operating system.
+- The "controversy" between 1000 and 1024 is the reason why the HDD/SSD capacity appears smaller in the operating system.
 It's a difference in mathematical "language," amplified by marketing.

 - The size of modern games demands serious storage planning.
 SSDs are no longer a luxury, but a necessity for fast loading times and pop-in-free worlds.

 - RAM and VRAM are crucial for smooth gameplay.
-Insufficient RAM causes slowdowns and stuttering, while insufficient VRAM causes annoying stuttering.
+Insufficient RAM causes slowdowns and freezes ("disk swapping"), while insufficient VRAM generates annoying stuttering.

 - Internet speed (in Mbps) is not the same as download speed (in MB/s).
-To find the actual speed, simply divide your plan number by 8 .
+To find the actual value, simply divide the plan number by 8 .

-With this knowledge, the gamer is no longer a hardware "noob" [6], susceptible to confusing marketing or unbalanced builds.
-They are now equipped to analyze specifications, build a more efficient PC, diagnose problems, and finally focus on what really matters: gaming.
-This is the "GG WP" of the hardware world.
+With this knowledge, the player ceases to be a "noob" [6] in hardware, susceptible to confusing marketing or unbalanced builds.
+He is now equipped to analyze specifications, assemble a more efficient PC, diagnose problems and, finally, focus on what really matters: the gaming.
+It's the "GG WP" in the world of hardware.